PixelsCamp/pixels_camp_2016_talks/From-Monolith-to-Serverless_Cloud_Applications.md

 =================================================

 * Speaker   : Vitor Paulino
-* Available : any day during afternoons
+* Available : any day any time
 * Length    : 50 minutes
 * Language  : English or Portuguese

 Description
 -----------

-The world is full of applications that are screaming for evolution... and the Cloud is the desired environment.
-But they are stuck in the monolithic architecture from where they were born but the business is requesting even more for scalability, resilience, security and easy to operate solutions with a lower cust.
-Cloud deployments and cloud native solutions in any cloud provider that support PaaS, has a lot of options that enables such requirements.
-Come and see in this presentation how to achieve such results transforming Monolith application to native cloud base solutions.
+ During this presentation I will present what are the main drivers that can help to understand if your application is a go or no go to the cloud.
+Understand the path from evolve a monolith to microservices reaching sometimes serverless as a deployment option is important to improve several non funcional application drivers, such as availability, resilience, escalability, security and at the same time reducing costs on your solution to support the demanding grown of your business worldwide.

 Speaker Bio
 -----------